askkaz/docs/develop/guides/README.md

 Details on building great Roku channels

 ### Overview
-We've pulled together standalone guides that show the core concepts for building Roky channels.
-Follow any of the following to add core features into your channels.
+We've pulled together standalone guides that show the core concepts for building Roku channels.
+Follow any of these guides to add core features to your channels.

 - - -